eth-educators/eth-docker-docs/website/docs/Support/Exit.md

 - If using an index, here 0, `./ethd cmd run --rm validator-voluntary-exit 0`
 - If using a public key, you need to include "0x" in front of it, for example `./ethd cmd run --rm validator-voluntary-exit 0xb0127e191555550fae82788061320428d2cef31b0807aa33b88f48c53682baddce6398bb737b1ba5c503ca696d0cab4a`

+## Lodestar

+To exit a specific validator, run `./ethd cmd run --rm validator-exit --pubkeys <0xPUBKEY>`.
+Multiple validators can be exited by providing a comma-separated list of public keys to `pubkeys`.
+If no `pubkeys` are provided, it will exit all validators that have been imported.

 ## Avoid penalties

 Note you will need to continue running your validator until the exit